suizokukan/alpha2aleph/README.md

 ## exit codes, exceptions
 -1 : an error occured : can't read config file
--2 : an error occured (ill-formed input file)
+-2 : an error occured : ill-formed input file
--3 : an error occured (ill-formed symbol file)
+-3 : an error occured : can't read symbols file
+-4 : an error occured : missing input file

 * a runtimeerror may be raised : see raise RuntimeError in the source code.